Report assurance statement

 Our review did not include:

-- Testing the scope of the Report against ssues reported on by O2's peers.
+- Testing the scope of the Report against issues reported on by O2’s peers.

-- Testing statements made throughout the Report (including the five operating business reports) regarding O2's community investment activities, nor testing the accuracy of the references to the BITC reporting guidelines.
+- Testing statements made throughout the Report regarding O2’s community investment activities.

 Based on the scope of our review our conclusions are outlined below: